Audio-WestlakeU/audiossl/audiossl/methods/atst/README.md

     2. modify data path in eval_{task}.sh

-    3. modify enviroment in eval_env.sh
+    3. modify enviroment in eval_env.sh (Note batch_size_per_gpu * nproc should equal to 512 to replicate the results in our paper)

     4. run eval_batch.sh ${checkpoint_file_path}